aaronparker/aaronparker.github.io/_drafts/configmgr-intune-windows10-releases6179-revision-v1-Visualising-ConfigMgr-Intune-and-Windows-10-Releases.md

 # The Modern Desktop

 While the &#8216;modern desktop' is most certainly a popular topic in the EUC space today, how to implement a modern desktop approach I think, is not yet widely understood.
 Organisations are looking to solve the same desktop challenges we've had for the past 20 years, in a more efficient and secure manner.
-Implementing the modern desktop requires defining a methodology that follows the same basic process followed for any desktop project - discovery and assessment, design, build, test, pilot, deploy (rinse and repeat).&nbsp;
+Implementing the modern desktop requires defining a methodology that follows the same basic process followed for any desktop project - discovery and assessment, design, build, test, pilot, deploy (rinse and repeat).

 Successfully adopting the modern desktop requires leveraging analytics which is easier to achieve with current cloud-based toolsets (Microsoft has essentially [made this free](https://docs.microsoft.com/en-us/windows/deployment/update/windows-analytics-overview)).
 Whilst analytics show you where you are, it's important to understand where you need to get to, or at least what the journey will look like.